pyeventsourcing/esdbclient/README.md

 You can specify connection options by using the
 [query string syntax](https://en.wikipedia.org/wiki/Query_string).
-See the Notes section below for details for the connection options supported by this client.
+See the Notes section below for details of the connection options supported by this client.

-The following connection string URI uses the "Tls" and "NodePreference" options to specify that the client should create an "insecure" gRPC connection to a "follower" node.
+The following connection string URI uses the "Tls" option to specify that the client should create an "insecure" connection.

 ```
-esdb://username:password@localhost:2113?Tls=false&NodePreference=follower
+esdb://username:password@localhost:2113?Tls=false
 ```

 By default, the client will attempt to create a "secure" connection to a "leader".

-Unless the `uri` argument specifies `Tls=false`, the `root_certificates` client constructor argument is also required.
+Unless the connection string URI specifies `Tls=false`, the `root_certificates` client constructor argument is also required.
 It is expected to be a Python `str` containing PEM encoded SSL/TLS root certificates used for server authentication.
 This value is passed directly to `grpc.ssl_channel_credentials()`.
 It is commonly the certificate